Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Model description

-We next explain the channel model considered in this paper.
-Vehicles {\it periodically} broadcast radio signals, such as GPS, their braking information, or emergency information to neighbors, i.e., V2V communications.
-All vehicles are assumed to be equipped with devices necessary for V2V communications.
-We assume that each vehicle requires $L$ [sec.] for each transmission and vehicles in $S_Q$ independently transmit with rate $\theta\in (0, 1/L)$ [Hz] and those in $S_R$ with $\theta_0\in (0, 1/L)$.
-Thus, the probability that each vehicle in $S_Q$ (resp. in $S_R$) is transmitting is equal to $\rho \triangleq \theta L \in (0, 1)$ [resp. $\rho_0 \triangleq \theta_0 L \in (0, 1)$].
-We also assume that vehicles currently transmitting cannot simultaneously receive information from other vehicles.
-The transmission power of each vehicle is assumed to be equal to $1/\mu$ and constant.
+We next explain the channel model.
+Vehicles periodically broadcast a packet and each transmission requires $L$ [sec.].
+We assume that vehicles in $S_Q$ independently transmit with rate $\theta\in (0, 1/L)$ [1/sec.] and those in $S_R$ with $\theta_0\in (0, 1/L)$.
+If time is slotted and each slot size is $L$, then each vehicle transmits at each time-slot in accordance with an independent Bernoulli distribution.
+More specifically, the probability (i.e., the parameter of Bernoulli distribution) that each vehicle in $S_Q$ (resp. in $S_R$) is transmitting in each time slot is $\rho \triangleq \theta L \in (0, 1)$ [resp. $\rho_0 \triangleq \theta_0 L \in (0, 1)$].
+Since $\theta$ and $\rho$ ($\theta_0$ and $\rho_0$) have one-to-one correspondence, we only consider $\rho$ and $\rho_0$ hereafter.
+We also assume that vehicles currently transmitting cannot receive a packet from other vehicles at the same time.
+The transmission power of all vehicles is normalized to 1.
 Antenna gain is assumed to be equal to 1 throughout this paper.
-All transmission channels have the effect of Rayleigh fading the random variable of which is denoted as $h_i$ for vehicle $i$.
-The path loss model is $r^{-\alpha}$ for distance $r \in \bbR_+$, where $\alpha > 2$ is a path loss exponent.
-Thus, for instance, the received power from vehicle $x_i$ at distance $r$ can be expressed as $h_i r^{-\alpha} / \mu$.
+In addition, all transmission channels have the effect of Rayleigh fading and $h$ denotes the random variable that represents the fading gain.
+The path loss model is $r^{-\alpha}$ for distance $r \in \bbR_+$ and where $\alpha > 1$ is a path loss exponent.
+Thus, the received power from vehicle $x_i$ at distance $r$ can be expressed as $h_i r^{-\alpha}$.
 Table~\ref{tab:logs} summarizes the notations used in this paper.